goschtl/zope/zc.sourcerelease/trunk/src/zc/sourcerelease/README.txt

   find-links = ${repos:svnsample}

 Here, the expectation is that the value will be provided by a user's default.cfg.
-We'll provide a value that points to out link server.
+We'll provide a value that points to our link server.
 First, we'll put the sample eggs back on the link server:

     >>> for p in os.listdir('sample_eggs_aside'):